Python Try Except: Examples And Best Practices

 All exceptions, including system exceptions, inherit from a class called BaseException.
 If an except clause mentions a particular class, that clause also handles any exception classes derived from that class.
 An empty except is equivalent to except BaseException, hence it will catch all possible exceptions.

-So although the syntax is allowed, I don’t recommend it.
+So, although the syntax is allowed, I don’t recommend it.
 E.g., you’ll also catch KeyboardInterrupt and SystemExit exceptions, which prevent your program from exiting.
-Instead, use a try block with a list of explicit exceptions that you know you can handle.
+Instead, use a try block with a list of explicit exceptions you can handle.
 Or, if you really need to, catch the Exception base class to handle almost all the regular exceptions, but not the system ones.

 If you’re feeling adventurous, you can try to catch all exceptions and see what happens: